jairus-m/dataprojects/README.md

 Inclues a compilation of SQL queries and Python code.

-In this GitHub, there are two branches: Main and Learning
+In this GitHub, there are two branches: main and learning

-1. The "Main" branch is for data projects.
+1. The "main" branch is for completed data projects.

-2. The "Learning branch" is for practice code/projects.
+2. The "learning" branch is for practice code/projects.